ChoGGi/SurvivingMars_CheatMods/Expanded Cheat Menu/Files/Text/Locales.md

-Now you can use _InternalTranslate(T({11111111110001029--[[optionally showing a string for your sanity--]]})) All a translator needs to do is make a copy of English.csv and rename it to their lang: OpenExamine(AllLanguages) and start changing strings, and then send it to you, all you need to do is put it in the Locales folder.
+Now you can use _InternalTranslate(T({11111111110001029--[[optionally showing a string for your %s.--]]})):format("sanity") All a translator needs to do is make a copy of English.csv, rename it to their lang: OpenExamine(AllLanguages), start changing strings, and then send you the file.
+All you need to do is put it in the Locales folder.

 I like to use this function for ease of use (and to make sure I always get a string back):

+Some_Unique_Name = {}

 local local_T = T
-function Translate(...)
+function Some_Unique_Name.Translate(...)
   local trans
   local vararg = {...}
   -- just in case a